 - What specific skills or experiences do I want to acquire?

-Searching for an internship is a process, so be sure to start early.
-For more help, please take advantage of the resources available to you through OSU's College of Arts and Sciences Career Success Center.
+Searching for an internship is a process, so start early.
+For more help, please take advantage of the resources available through OSU's College of Arts and Sciences Career Success Center.
 Click here for their internship-specific resources.

 Helpful Guides &Tips:

 - Resumes, Job Searching, Communicating with Employers, Interviewing